 For centuries, art has been used to portray that which is sacred or mysterious, and to capture the state of consciousness of the prevailing culture.
 It is open to subjective interpretation, evokes different responses in different people, and has the ability to tell a new set of stories through emergent properties.

 We know that everything is more than just the sum of its parts, and there is surmounting evidence for a holistic systems science of the nervous system that is inclusive of cognition and consciousness; replacing the monolithic concept of psyche with an integrated systems operation of information, mind, self and life.

-‘The science of mysticism’ is in many respects synonymous with ‘the science of experience’.
+‘The science of mysticism’ is in many respects synonymous with ‘the science of experience’, or a science of the imagination.
 This can include non-ordinary states of consciousness that seem entirely irrational or ‘magical’, but can also encompass feelings and emotions, and the meaning we ascribe to certain sensations or events.
 Such a picture could not be limited to the scope of one dominant silo, context, or a reductionist molecular theory, despite these being no less important.